yelinaung/hugo-blog/content/posts/til-22st-dec-2022-docker-desktop.md

 This is how I came about learning this.

-- On a rare sunny afternoon in forever-raining-everyday Singapore, I happen to read [OCaml 5.0 Multicore is out](https://news.ycombinator.com/item?id=34013767) on HN.
+On a rare sunny afternoon in forever-raining-everyday Singapore, I happen to read [OCaml 5.0 Multicore is out](https://news.ycombinator.com/item?id=34013767) on HN.
-- One of the comments mentioned that this [What is an Operating System?](https://signalsandthreads.com/what-is-an-operating-system/) podcast.
+Wait, OCaml is still alive and thriving ?
+Very nice!
-- As an impulsive monkey that I am, I proceed to listen to that on a very long bus ride from one end of Singapore to another.
+One of the comments mentioned this [What is an Operating System?](https://signalsandthreads.com/what-is-an-operating-system/) podcast from JaneStreet.
-    - I highly recommend to check it out!
+As an impulsive monkey that I am, I proceed to listen to that on a very long bus ride from one end of Singapore to another.
+(I highly recommend to check it out!
 Although I barely understood most of stuff, it is great.
-You trust me on this one.
+You trust me on this one.)

-- One of the projects mentioned in this podcast is called [MirageOS](https://mirage.io/).
+One of the projects mentioned in this podcast is called [MirageOS](https://mirage.io/).
-    -  A modular library OS written in OCaml.
+A modular library OS written in OCaml.
-- From there, I learned that [MirageOS libraries empower Docker Desktop](https://mirage.io/blog/2022-04-06.vpnkit).
+From there, I learned that [MirageOS libraries empower Docker Desktop](https://mirage.io/blog/2022-04-06.vpnkit).

-Super cool, isn't it?
+Holy Cannoli!
+How is this not _very cool_ ??

-The TLDR is that
+Anyway, the TLDR is that

-- [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and Mac OSX uses a Linux VM underneath to manage the container.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and Mac OSX uses a Linux VM underneath to manage the containers that you run via the GUI.
 - Docker uses LinuxKit to build the VM.

 From [The Magic Behind the Scenes of Docker Desktop | Docker](https://www.docker.com/blog/the-magic-behind-the-scenes-of-docker-desktop/)